What role can liquid fuels play in the future of heat?

 The future of home heating will likely depend on the use of clean electric power supplied to the heating market, largely through the use of heat pumps.
 Much time still needs to be spent considering how to overcome the problems of the cost of and performance of heat pumps in older buildings.
-However, none of the future heating methods being discussed seem to present feasible ways forward for most liquid fuel installations.
+However, none of the future heating methods being discussed seems to present feasible ways forward for most liquid fuel installations.

 About one and a half million homes and about 600,000 businesses use liquid fuel for space and water heating, and other purposes.
-The vast majority of the heating systems are of the low pressure hot water type (LPHW) relying on the heat generator producing water at temperatures of up to 75°C in order to enable the heat emitters to produce their design output.
+The vast majority of the heating systems are of the low-pressure hot water type (LPHW) relying on the heat generator producing water at temperatures of up to 75°C in order to enable the heat emitters to produce their design output.

-A clean, non-fossil liquid fuel could play a significant role in getting the UK up to its zero carbon targets in relation to existing liquid fuel installations.
-The capital cost of converting an existing oil fired plant to use a clean liquid fuel would be very significantly lower than the cost of using electric heat pump based alternatives because with a clean liquid fuel the heat generator would continue
+A clean, non-fossil liquid fuel could play a significant role in getting the UK up to its zero-carbon targets in relation to existing liquid fuel installations.
+The capital cost of converting an existing oil-fired plant to use a clean liquid fuel would be very significantly lower than the cost of using electric heat pump based alternatives because with a clean liquid fuel the heat generator would continue

 to operate exactly as it did with the fossil fuel and would then produce hot water at the same design temperature.

 Clean liquid fuels, such as hydrogenated vegetable oil (HVO), which is produced from vegetable matter are now available.
-They are known as ‘drop in’ fuels because they can be used in existing liquid fuel fired installations without requiring conversion or adaption work, being compatible with normal storage
+They are known as ‘drop-in’ fuels because they can be used in existing liquid fuel-fired installations without requiring conversion or adaption work, being compatible with normal storage

-and combustion equipment and with fossil based oil.
+and combustion equipment and with fossil-based oil.

 The vegetable feedstocks for these fuels can come from a wide variety of sources.
 Recycled cooking oil, tallow (animal fats), plant oils, and other vegetable matters are used.
 Forestry and woodworking residues are also important feedstocks.
 The quantity of plant oils, such as palm oil, needs to be